-Multivariable Density Compensated Pressure Transmitter IMV31
+Multivariable Density Compensated Level Transmitter IMV31

-The IMV31 Density Compensated Pressure Transmitter is an intelligent two-wire transmitter.
+The IMV31 Density Compensated Level Transmitter is an intelligent two-wire transmitter.
 It provides precise and reliable measurement of absolute and differential pressure, sensor and electronics temperature, and process or wet leg temperature.
 It transmits a 4 to 20 mA or digital output signal using HART Communication Protocol for remote configuration, calibration, and monitoring.
 When used for tank level measurement, it calculates level compensated for liquid density changes.

 Even when fluid density varies, the IMV31 provides accurate tank level measurement.
 It delivers that accuracy in both open (vented) or closed (pressurized) vessels.
 Used with fluids of known composition, it compensatesfor density changesin the liquid, the vapor above the liquid, and in the vapor or liquid in any external legs.
 The result is precise, density-compensated liquid level measurement.
 The IMV31 is ideal for applications such as boiler drum level where accurate, density-compensated measurement is critical.

 FEATURES AND BENEFITS